 It is the responsibility of the Chair of the Panel to ensure that the meeting is properly minuted.

-The complainant and the Head-teacher and any other staff will be interviewed separately, so the Panel can form a clear and unbiased view of the complaint.
-The complainant to explain their complaint(s) and the Head-teacher to explain the school's response

-The Panel members to have an opportunity to question both the complainant and the Head-teacher.
+The complainant and the Headteacher and any other staff will be interviewed separately, so the Panel can form a clear and unbiased view of the complaint.
+The complainant to explain their complaint(s) and the Head-teacher to explain the school's response.
+The Panel members to have an opportunity to question both the complainant and the Headteacher.
 Any party has the right to call witnesses (subject to the approval of the Chair) and the Panel have the right to question all the witnesses.
 If either party wishes to introduce previously undisclosed evidence or witnesses, it is in the interests of natural justice to adjourn the meeting so that the other side has time to consider and respond to the new evidence.

-At the conclusion of the hearing, the Panel Chair will explain to the complainant and the Head-teacher that the Committee will consider its decision and that a written response will be sent to both parties within five school working days.
+At the conclusion of the hearing, the Panel Chair will explain to the complainant and the Headteacher that the Committee will consider its decision and that a written response will be sent to both parties within five school working days.

-The Panel will then consider the complaint and all the evidence presented and
+The Panel will then consider the complaint and all the evidence presented and:

-Reach a unanimous, or at least a majority decision on the complaint
+Reach a unanimous, or at least a majority decision on the complaint;

 Decide upon the appropriate action to be taken to resolve the complaint; and